Why Choose Me?

 - Electrosmog RX, 5 week course by Nick Pineult, 2019

-Recommended Reading These are books I have read, and recommend that you read also.
+Find my recommended-reading list here by clicking on this link These are books I have read, and recommend that you read also.

 Michael Ash and Antony Haynes Profitable Practice 2016